photo: guide's archive

 And in some time, if you continue to learn and train, more tour from our offer will open up for you – including those in Albania. 🙂

-The trip programme is planned so that participants also have free time between training sessions.
+The training programme is planned so that participants also have free time between training sessions.
 This can be used – simply – to relax and unwind, or to take part in optional activities.
 There are quite a few to choose from, so there is something for everyone’s liking.

 Rider weight limit for this course is set to 90 kg / 200 lbs.